tracquangthinh/SyMIPS/README.md

 **Note:** Currently, this version is for Linux only.
 ### Java Runtime Environment
-First, you need to install Java 1.8 or later since **SyMIPS** is almost written in Java.
+First, you need to install Java 1.8 or later since **SyMIPS** has been written in Java.

 ### Capstone